SomadSahoo/Orchestrator-Apache_Airflow/README.md

 * esdl-add-price-profile-adapter
 * essim-adapter

-Now we can run the demo by running the DAG.
+Now we can run the multi-model by running the DAG.
 For this we also need the appropriate configuration file, which can be found in [`./data/etm_essim_opera.json`].
 We copy this configuration and then in
 Airflow we select the `etm_essim_demo` DAG.
 We then select the run button (▶) and select to Trigger